Official information policy

 Application

-1. This Official Information Policy applies to everyone in Corrections, including permanent, seconded, contracted and temporary employees.
+1. This Official Information policy applies to everyone in Corrections, including permanent, seconded, contracted and temporary employees.

 Definitions

-1. Official information generally means any information held by Corrections or its employees as per section 2 of the OIA.
-It includes:
+1. Official information generally means any information held by Corrections or its employees.
+As per section 2 of the OIA, it includes:

 • Documents, reports, memoranda, letters, texts and emails.